Arabian Visions May 1988

 Antarah 1931 mare (Antez/Hasiker) (all Lewis)

 We can “tag” various historic Davenports with the name of the party which purchased them from Hingham, and designate three basic elements incorporated in modern Davenport pedigrees: “Lewis,” “Winant,” and “Clarke.” there is some logic to this designation process.
-Each of the three purchases was sizeable, and each represented the selections of the “eye” of some human purchaser, who must have made an effort to review the available Hingham horses and choose from among them according to his or her taste.
+Each of the three purchases was sizable, and each represented the selections of the “eye” of some human purchaser, who must have made an effort to review the available Hingham horses and choose from among them according to his or her taste.
 In the same way the “eyes” of two men — Davenport and Haffez — put together the 1906 Davenport importation from Arabia.
 Far more than a random boatload of Arabian horses, the Davenport importation necessarily reflected the tastes of the men who assembled it.
 In this context, “straight Davenport” breeding makes more sense than certain other kinds of straight pedigree breeding.

 Noteworthy is the fact that the “second foundation” stallion Tripoli (Hanad/Poka) was all Winant, while the full siblings Dharanah, El Alamein, Dharebah, and Dharantez (Dhareb/Antarah) were all Lewis.
 The markedly Kuhaylan influences of Letan, *Reshan, and *Werdi came only through Lewis breeding.
 The Winant animals Hanad, Tripoli, and Sanad are all extreme Saqlawi influences.

 As one might expect, nearly every living Davenport traces to all three elements.
 However, those living Davenports not tracing to Fasal have pedigrees incorporating only “Lewis” and “Winant” animals.
 With two exceptions, these animals are concentrated on the hands of Joyce Hampshire and Craver Farms.
-Another group does not trace to any Winant animals, descending only form the “Old California” (in California before the Kellogg Ranch), Davenports.
+Another group does not trace to any Winant animals, descending only from the “Old California” (in California before the Kellogg Ranch), Davenports.
 The pedigrees of these horses lack Hanad.
 All of the latter are at Craver Farms.

 To understand the history of the Davenport breeding group is to gain an insight into Davenport horses alive today.
 The Kellogg Ranch was a key factor in the continuity of the bloodlines.

 ACKNOWLEDGEMENTS: The author would like to thank Ralph Clark of the Arabian Horse Registry for his assistance in research.
 Great thanks are also due to the staff of the Arabian Horse Trust, in particular archivist Ruth Boyd for her efforts to aid my research on the Davenport topic.
-Expecially appreciated is the Trust’s permission to use the photographs of Hanad, Jadaan, Sakavez, and Pep, which are part of the Sturm Collection held by the Arabian Horse Trust.
+Especially appreciated is the Trust’s permission to use the photographs of Hanad, Jadaan, Sakavez, and Pep, which are part of the Sturm Collection held by the Arabian Horse Trust.
 Sincere gratitude must also be expressed to Melissa J. Paul of the W.K.
 Kellogg Arabian Horse Library at Cal Poly Pomona, for her help in my perusal of the Kellogg Ranch Papers.
 Correspondence quoted from the Alice L. Payne Collection appears courtesy of Joyce Hampshire.
-The photograph of Antez appears courtesy of Craver farms.
+The photograph of Antez appears courtesy of Craver Farms.

 Under the photo of ANTEZ 448—